-What to do in Geneva and Chamonix January 29th, 2019 • by Matt Holmes For both our Haute Route and Tour du Mont Blanc Hiking trips, Geneva is the closest airport to our starting town of Chamonix.
-We recommend arriving a day or two before the tour to combat the effects of jetlag and to do some independent exploration of the incredibly Swiss city of Geneva or the lovely… Read More »
+What to do in Geneva and Chamonix January 29th, 2019 • by Matt Holmes For both our Haute Route and Mont Blanc hiking tour, Geneva is the closest airport to our European adventure tour‘s starting town of Chamonix.
+We recommend arriving a day or two before the tour to combat the effects of jetlag and to do some independent exploration of the incredibly Swiss city of Geneva or the… Read More »

 What to do in Tokyo November 13th, 2018 • by Kristen Bernarsky There is so much to do and see in Japan’s vibrant and bustling capital that you could easily spend a solid week or two and not take it all in.
 Here are our suggestions to get you started.
 Tokyo is a very large city, and while public transportation is the most efficient method of travel,… Read More »